Adopted 2014 Budget Review

 The 2013/2014 budget was adopted in October 2012.
 With the two-year budget, a mid-year budget review is conducted in preparation for the second year’s budget.
 Through the mid-year review, consideration of minor modifications to the second year’s budget is the focus; it is not a complete redevelopment of the budget.

-Staff has completed the initial analyses and some of the programs/services evaluated were highlighted at the July 8 City Council meeting.
-These analyses are intended to look forward to 2014 service demands, evaluate current funding levels and determine if modifications might be needed given the city’s limited resources (both financial and staffing) and priorities through the mid-year review of the Adopted 2014 Budget.
+Staff completed the initial analyses and some of the programs/services evaluated were highlighted at the July 8, 2013 City Council meeting.
+These analyses were intended to look forward to 2014 service demands, evaluate current funding levels and determine if modifications might be needed given the city’s limited resources (both financial and staffing) and priorities through the mid-year review of the Adopted 2014 Budget.

 This information is intended to provide City Council and the public an opportunity earlier in the mid-year budget review process to provide direction on whether staff should proceed with additional analysis of the proposed programmatic level of service changes and/or proposed reallocations of resources and bring these back for City Council’s further review and final determination during the budget review process.

-The following items are service areas with proposed modifications for 2014:
+The following items are service areas that were considered for proposed modifications for 2014:

 1. Post-Snowstorm Street Sweeping Modifications (Public Works and Utilities): Street sweeping costs continue to present the city with budget challenges.
 In November of 2012, staff requested bids for sweeping services for 2013 and only received one bid at over twice the amount of funds budgeted for this service.
 In response, staff re-bid the contract and achieved better pricing, but still at $33,846 over budget.
 Staff is proposing to discontinue post-snowstorm sweeping, which currently costs $76,000.
 In lieu of the post-snowstorm sweeping, staff proposes adding one citywide sweeping rotation, which would be performed during an appropriate time in the winter.
 This one rotation would cost an estimated $34,250 based on the city’s current contract.
 In contrast to the post-snowstorm sweeping that only touches primary and secondary snow routes, this citywide rotation would provide an additional benefit by sweeping all city streets, helping to improve appearance while addressing both the air and stormwater quality requirements.
 After factoring in the additional sweeping rotation, the city could receive a $41,678 savings from the discontinuation of post-snowstorm sweeping, helping to address budget pressures.